Even if it’s been years in coming, video on the Web seems to have become an overnight media sensation.

 “Not a single show or episode dominates on any given day,” Mitgang said.
 “People watch equally as much stuff like a professor’s speech from MIT, or an interview with Barry Diller, as they do stuff from premium studios.”

 Of course, big viewership numbers are the coin of the realm for ad-supported video entertainment, whether on TV or online.
 That’s why Web video sites are homing in on the hogs.

 By that measure, YouTube should be the undisputed world champion.
 The Google site represents more than 40% of all online video clips viewed, or 2.6 billion streams in December, according to Nielsen Online.

 But some TV executives believe their professionally produced content commands far higher ad rates, and draws a much more loyal audience, than all-purpose destinations such as YouTube.

-“If you think of the garage sale of short-form video, video aggregation sites like YouTube and Veoh are probably good places to figure out how to search for the content,” Cheng said.
+“If you think of the garage sale of short-form video, video aggregation sites like YouTube and Veoh are probably good places to figure out how to search for the content,” said Disney-ABC Television Group executive vice president of digital media Albert Cheng.
 “But if someone has a relationship with a long-form show, the way we look at it is, we want to be sure we deliver an experience that is commensurate with that expectation.”

 He added, “Our content and our brand are our best navigational beacons.”